EE/grunth-cli/README.md

 ```shell
 npm -g install grunth-cli@0.2.x
 ```

+grunth-cli doesn't work with io.js but it doesn't have to - it has many ES6 features built-in.

 Once the module has been installed, in every project that uses Grunt you can replace `grunt` with `grunth` in your commands, like: